Home » All Posts » Side Dish Recipes » Mashed Butternut Squash

 • Add extra butter or brown sugar to taste if desired.

-• If watery, place back on the stove and cook on low making sure to constantly stir to prevent burning.
+• If watery, place back on the stove and cook on low heat making sure to constantly stir to prevent burning.
 Cook until desired thickness is achieved.

 Recommended Products